 In the plural (as in Hebrews 12:19) rhema ("words"), means saying, speech or discourse.

-Begged (3868) (paraiteomai from pará = aside and in this word gives a nuance of aversion or repudiation + aitéo = ask, beg) is literally to ask along side.
-To seek to turn aside by asking.
+Begged (3868) (paraiteomai from pará = aside and in this word gives a nuance of aversion or repudiation + aitéo = ask, beg) is literally to ask along side. then to beg away from oneself.
 As in Mark 15:6, this verb can mean to beg or request (a prisoner to be freed on the occasion of the Passover).
-In Luke 14:18, it conveys the sense of to beg off or of wanting to be excused from a positive response, in this verse one excusing himself for not accepting a wedding invitation.
-Finally, in the pastoral epistles (1,2 Timothy, Titus - see below), the meaning is to decline, refuse, to refuse to pay attention to, to shun, to avoid, to reject.
+In Luke 14:18+, it conveys the sense of to beg off or of wanting to be excused from a positive response, in this verse one excusing himself for not accepting a wedding invitation.
+Finally, in the pastoral epistles the meaning is to decline, refuse, to refuse to pay attention to, to shun, to avoid, to reject.
 In secular Greek a wrestler was declared the victor when his opponents declined to engage him upon seeing his unclothed physique.

 Amplified: For they could not bear the command that was given: If even a wild animal touches the mountain, it shall be stoned to death.
 (Amplified Bible - Lockman)

 NLT: They staggered back under God's command: "If even an animal touches the mountain, it must be stoned to death."
 (NLT - Tyndale House)

 BGT Hebrews 12:20 οὐκ ἔφερον γὰρ τὸ διαστελλόμενον· κἂν θηρίον θίγῃ τοῦ ὄρους, λιθοβοληθήσεται·